researchart/fse20/submissions/reusable/paper423_cdep/README.md

 <br>

-cDep could be got from the github repository: xxxx

 The repository contains **all the artifacts** (including all the code and datasets) of the paper:

 * **Understanding and Discovering Software Configuration Dependencies in Cloud and Datacenter Systems** <br>